NuSTAR/nustar-idl/README.md

 Repository for NuSTAR IDL-based analysis and support scripts.
 The individual directories will have their own README files.

+To report an issue please use the "Issues" button at top right.

+To contribute to this repository, please fork off your own version, add you changes, and then institue a pull request.
+The admins for this repo will then merge these requests as they arise.

 *** Requirements ***

 The nustar-idl repo is heavily dependnet on the AstroLib and Coyote libraries.
 You MUST have these libraries in your IDL !path.